-VILLA D'ESTE JSP17-52 WITH REZONING 18.718
+VILLA D'ESTE JSP 17-52 AND ZONING MAP AMENDMENT 18.718

-Public hearing at the request of Cambridge of Novi, LLC for Planning Commission's Recommendation to City Council for a Planned Rezoning Overlay Concept Plan associated with a Zoning Map amendment, to rezone from RA (Residential Acreage) to R-1 (One-Family Residential).
-The subject property is approximately 51 acres and is located east of Napier Road and on the north side of Nine Mile Road (Section 29, 30).
-The applicant is proposing a 56-unit single-family housing development (for sale).
+Public hearing at the request of Cambridge of Novi, LLC for Planning Commission's recommendation to City Council for a Planned Rezoning Overlay Concept Plan associated with a Zoning Map amendment, to rezone from RA (Residential Acreage) to R-1 (One-Family Residential).
+The subject property is approximately 49 acres and is located east of Napier Road and on the north side of Nine Mile Road (Section 29, 30).
+The applicant is proposing a 53-unit single-family ranch housing development (for sale).